RightBrainCISO/executive-discovery-app/README.md

 # Executive Discovery App

 This Streamlit app lets you:
 - Upload a list of company names
-- Generate LinkedIn boolean queries for executive/board member titles
+- Generate valid LinkedIn search URLs
 - Use PhantomBuster to scrape profiles
 - View/export enriched data